DiffCloth: Differentiable Cloth Simulation with Dry Frictional Contact: Applications

 \subsection{A Real-to-Sim Example}

-We end this section with a real-to-sim ``Flag'' example (Fig.~\ref{fig:flag}).
+In this section, we present a real-to-sim ``Flag'' example (Fig.~\ref{fig:flag}).
 In this example, we use the real-world motion sequence captured on a flag flapping in the wind from previous work~\cite{White07_Dataset} and aim to reconstruct a digital twin of the scene in simulation.
-This includes not only estimating the material parameters of the flag but also modeling the wind condition, which is particularly challenging due to its intricate, stochastic model with unknown degrees of freedom.
-We model the wind force at each time step as a 3D force applied near the center of the scene and spatially decayed proportional to the inverse distance to the center.
-To model the transient nature of the wind force, we modulate magnitude of the 3D vector with a sinusoidal wave as a function of time with trainable frequency and phase offset.
-Together, the material and wind models define an eight-dimensional parameter space to be optimized.
-We define the loss function as the L2-distance between the positions of all nodes from each timestep in simulation and the ground-truth motion sequence.
+This includes not only estimating the material parameters of the flag but also modeling the unknown wind condition at the capture time, which is particularly challenging due to its intricate stochastic model with unknown degrees of freedom.
+We model the wind force at each time step as a 3D force applied near the center of the scene and spatially decaying proportional to the inverse distance to the center.
+To model the transient nature of the wind force, we modulate magnitude of the 3D vector of a sinusoidal wave as a function of time with parameterized frequency and phase offset.
+Together, the material and wind model define an eight-dimensional parameter space to be optimized.
+We define the loss function as the L2-distance between the positions of all nodes at each time step in simulation and the ground-truth motion sequence.

-We solve this task using L-BFGS-B and the two ES methods and report their performance in Table~\ref{tab:app} measured when all methods are given the same number of total timesteps (20000 in this case).
-The loss numbers are averaged over 10 random seeds that sample the initial guess of all parameters.
-All three methods substantially reduce the loss after optimization and achieve a similar finial loss, with L-BFGS-B performing slightly better.
-We visualize the motion of the simulated flag before and after optimization in Fig.~\ref{fig:flag}, in which we also plot the trajectories of a few key nodes with reference trajectories in blue from the motion-captured data.
-By comparing the left and right images in Fig.~\ref{fig:flag}, we can see that the L-BFGS-B optimizer reduces the discrepancy between simulated and actual trajectories after optimization.
-The sim-to-real matching is still imperfect as indicated by the nonzero final loss, which we suspect could be due to the capacity of our synthetic wind model.
+We solve this task using L-BFGS-B and the two ES methods and report their performance in Table~\ref{tab:appLoss},~\ref{tab:appConv}, and Fig.~\ref{fig:flag}.
+All three methods substantially reduce the loss after optimization, but L-BFGS-B achieves a lower final loss.
+We plot the trajectories of 6 key nodes before and after optimization (orange) along with the ground-truth reference trajectories (yellow) from the motion-captured data in Fig.~\ref{fig:flag}.
+By comparing the left and right images in Fig.~\ref{fig:flag}, we can see that the L-BFGS-B optimizer reduces the discrepancy substantially between the simulated and actual trajectories after optimization.
+The real-to-sim matching is still imperfect as indicated by the nonzero final loss, which we suspect could be due to the simplistic nature of our synthetic wind model.
 A more sophisticated and expressive wind model, e.g., a neural network, may serve a better role in modeling and matching the real-world physics, which we leave as future work.